Tours through the rainforest

 Large cities are far more dangerous than our rainforest!
 Besides that we will always make sure that you won’t get lost in the jungle and if there is an emergency you are only one and a half hours away from the hospital cantonal José Maria Velasco Ibarra del Tena.
 We also introduced an emergency plan on site.

 However, we recommend Yellow Fever and Tetanus.

-For more detailed information please consult your doctor or the Institute for Tropical Diseases.
+For more detailed information please ask your doctor or the Institute of Tropical Diseases.

 Travelling with children

-Yes, of course, you can!
-The tours are organized according to your interest and abilities.
+Yes, of course, you can bring your kids!
+The tours are organized locally depending on your interests and abilities.

-Fascinating for children is especially the animal rescue center amaZOOnico.
-You might not be going on extensive tours through the forest, but you can instead go swimming, build rafts, go fishing and try your luck with the blow gun.
-You can simply chose a shorter jungle tour or leave your children with us while you go on a longer tour.
-We also can offer board games.
+Especially fascinating for children is the animal rescue center AmaZOOnico.
+Perhaps you will not be able to join our more exhausting tours through the forest but instead you can go swimming, build rafts, go fishing or try your luck with the blow gun.
+Of course you can simply choose a shorter jungle tour or leave your children with us while you are going on a longer trip.
+We can offer board games, too.

-The climate is tropical; temperatures are varying daily between 20°C and 30°C.
+The climate here is tropical; the temperatures are varying daily between 20°C and 30°C.